 Every now and then, I like to send out a reminder about the different books I've written over the years.
 I'm currently writing my next book (more on that later!), but for now, here are some of the books you may have missed.
-Click on the links to purchase.
-BOOKS BY CRISSI LANGWELL … Continue reading Cheat sheet to Crissi Langwell’s books
+Click on the book titles or cover images to purchase from Amazon. … Continue reading Cheat sheet to Crissi Langwell’s books

 When I first became an author, one of the most vital resources I found to get my books out there and connect with readers was Goodreads.
 I loved that you could join or create groups to connect with other readers who liked the same kinds of books, find new books through friend suggestions, review books, … Continue reading Goodreads yanks giveaways from small-time authors, and I’m mad